 All applications require a Curriculum Vitae.
-The default assumption in AP Recruit (with standard auto-populated language) is to require a statement on diversity, equity, and inclusion (DEI) as part of the initial application.
-Given the requirement to assess DEI as part of the evaluation process, the majority of committees choose to ask for such a statement up front.
-Requiring a statement on diversity, equity, and inclusion from all applicants indicates that the department is interested and committed to this area, which can be particularly important for candidates who want to join an institution that shares their values in this area.
+The default assumption in AP Recruit (with standard auto-populated language) is to require a statement on diversity, equity, inclusion, and belonging (DEIB) as part of the initial application.
+Given the requirement to assess DEIB as part of the evaluation process, the majority of committees choose to ask for such a statement up front.
+Requiring a statement on diversity, equity, inclusion, and belonging from all applicants indicates that the department is interested and committed to this area, which can be particularly important for candidates who want to join an institution that shares their values in this area.
 That said, some committees opt to review the statements in detail at a later stage in the search process, for example with the smaller group under serious consideration (“the long list”).

 Other documents are optional, and can also be added at a later point in the search process (e.g., only for the short list candidates).
 Required documents cannot be changed after the search opens.

 The OFCCP, U.S, Department of Labor, requires that basic requirements be established and listed for all academic positions.
 These requirements must be met at the time of application and are necessary for consideration as an applicant for the position.
 Individuals who do not meet the basic qualifications listed for the job cannot be hired.

 Each individual who applies for an academic position will be considered “unknown” until assessed by the analyst or chair for meeting the requirements.
 The assessment will move the individual to the “qualified” or “unqualified” group.
 Only those individuals who meet the basic qualifications will be considered applicants according to the federal government.
 Individuals with incomplete applications should remain in the “unknown”category and should not be assessed for the basic qualifications.